Appleman1234/safeandsound/README.md

 * Making a gzipped tarball
 * GPG symmetric encryption of the MySQL database dump
 * GPG symmetric encryption of the tarball
+* GPG asymmetric encryption of the MySQL database dump
+* GPG asymmetric encryption of the tarball
 * Copying the backup to a given user directory in order for it to be pulled to a remote server

 It probably needs more features, more error handling, more documentation, etc, Patches and pull requests are welcome.